Fudan-iGEM/2024-wiki/src/human-practices.md

 </p>
 </div>

 Mr. Xiong is an expert in battery recycling, and he briefed us on the industry's current status.
-While 95% of metals in batteries are efficiently recycled, our project didn’t show a clear advantage in this regard.
+While 95% of metals in batteries are efficiently recycled, our project didn't show a clear advantage in this regard.
 However, Mr. Xiong highlighted three key challenges in battery recycling:

 1. High energy consumption.
 2. Significant air and water pollution.
 3. Lack of specificity in conventional methods.

-He praised our project’s nickel specificity and suggested focusing on wastewater treatment in electric vehicle batteries for greater impact.
+He praised our project's nickel specificity and suggested focusing on wastewater treatment in electric vehicle batteries for greater impact.

 Mr. Xiong also suggested that we visit battery recycling plants or other relevant factories for further field research to gain hands-on experience and understand industry needs.